 As is common in the trucking industry, our revenues are subject to seasonal variations.
 During late fourth quarter and early first quarter each year, we normally would expect operating expenses as a percent of revenue to increase and operating cash flows as a percent of revenue to decrease as compared to the rest of the year.
 The seasonal impact is primarily due to inclement weather, seasonally lower levels of shipments, and the seasonal timing of expenditures.
 We anticipate these seasonal trends will continue to impact our financial results and liquidity.
-Climate conditions and volatile changes in weather conditions, including extreme heat or cold, could increase the risk of wildfires, floods, blizzards, hurricanes and other weather-related disasters or climate condition changes, which could impact our ability to timely meet, or increase the cost of meeting, our obligations, impacting our financial results.
+Volatile changes in weather conditions, including extreme heat or cold, could increase the risk of wildfires, floods, blizzards, hurricanes and other weather-related disasters, which could impact our ability to timely meet, or increase the cost of meeting, our obligations, impacting our financial results.